Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Gradient Projection Newton Algorithm

 \subsection{Convergence rate}

 This part aims to establish the convergence rate of GPNA when the sequence falls into a local area of its limiting point.
 Before the main result, we claim the following facts. \begin{lemma} Suppose $[X~Z]$ is $s$-regular.
-Let $\{\bb^ k \}$ be the sequence generated by GPNA and $\bb^*$ be its limiting point.
-The following results hold for sufficiently large $k$. \begin{itemize} \item[1)] The support set of $\bb^*$ can be identified by
+Let $\{\bt^ k \}$ be the sequence generated by GPNA and $\bt^*$ be its limit.
+The following results hold for sufficiently large $k$. \begin{itemize} \item[1)] The support set of $\bt^*$ can be identified by

-\item[2)] The Newton step is always admitted if we set $\sigma\in(0,l_f/2)$. \end{itemize} \end{lemma} \begin{proof}1) If $\|\bb_j^*\|_0=s_j$, then by $\bb_j^k\rightarrow \bb_j^*, \bu_j^k\rightarrow \bb_j^*$ and $\|\bb_j^k\|_0\leq s_j,\|\bu_j^k\|_0\leq s_j$, we must have $\Gamma(\bb_j^*) \equiv \Gamma(\bb_j^k)\equiv \Gamma(\bu_j^k)$ for sufficiently large $k$.
-If $\|\bb_j^*\|_0<s_j$, similar reasoning allows for deriving $\Gamma(\bb_j^*) \subseteq \Gamma(\bb_j^k) $ and $ \Gamma(\bb_j^*) \subseteq \Gamma(\bu_j^k)$.
+\item[2)] The Newton step is always admitted if we set $\sigma\in(0,l_f/2)$. \end{itemize} \end{lemma} \begin{proof}1) If $\|\bt_j^*\|_0=s_j$, then by $\bt_j^k\rightarrow \bt_j^*, \bu_j^k\rightarrow \bt_j^*$ and $\|\bt_j^k\|_0\leq s_j,\|\bu_j^k\|_0\leq s_j$, we must have $\Gamma(\bt_j^*) \equiv \Gamma(\bt_j^k)\equiv \Gamma(\bu_j^k)$ for sufficiently large $k$.
+If $\|\bt_j^*\|_0<s_j$, similar reasoning allows for deriving $\Gamma(\bt_j^*) \subseteq \Gamma(\bt_j^k) $ and $ \Gamma(\bt_j^*) \subseteq \Gamma(\bu_j^k)$.

-2) By \cref{global-convergence}, the limit $\bb^*$ is a local minimizer of the problem (\ref{005}).
+2) By Theorem \ref{global-convergence}, the limiting point, $\bt^*$, is a local minimizer of problem (\ref{005}).
 Therefore, it satisfies \eqref{l1-KKT} from Theorem \ref{theo01-suff-necc}.
 We first conclude that for sufficiently large $k$, one of the four conditions in \eqref{Newton-switch-on} must be satisfied.
-In fact, there are four cases for $\bb^*$ and each case can imply one condition in \eqref{Newton-switch-on} as follows.
+In fact, there are four cases for $\bt^*$ and each case can imply one condition in \eqref{Newton-switch-on} as follows: { } We now show them one by one.
+The Lipschitz continuity of $\nabla f$ indicates that